 Suddenly, to his surprise, Larry felt a tug from behind.
 When he wheeled around to face the horror, he realized no one was there.
 The group of men were still hovering over the dead body, but instead of feasting they were staring at Larry.

 Waiting on Larry.

 Larry felt a soft push from behind.
-Obviously, the man pulled him had eluded him and was now behind him.
+Obviously, the man that had pulled him a moment ago had eluded him and was now behind him again.